siwatts/dotfiles/linux.md

 - Alternatively install only the required library, eg:
     - `sudo rpm -ivh http://rpm.livna.org/repo/40/x86_64/libdvdcss-1.4.1-1.fc27.remi.x86_64.rpm`

+### Sound Bugs

+Fedora 35 uses pipewire
+- Tinny sound bug encountered sometimes after suspend
+- Can check on and restart pipewire to fix this
+- Stop any playing media
+- `systemctl --user restart pipewire`

 ### dnf packages

 Some of the dnf packages used in Fedora 27 install: